Wavesonics/hammer-editor/README.md

 Syncing is entirely optional, you can install the client and use it on one device, or you can install the server and sync your data between devices.
 You could even use some other service to sync your data, like Dropbox or Google Drive.
 It's all up to you.

-## UI For your OS

-Whether you are on a phone, tablet, or desktop, Hammer will make the best use of your screen space.
-It's not a web page in a box, it's a native application designed to be small, fast, and efficient.

 <!-- TAG_DEPENDENCIES -->